lethargilistic/OpenYourMouth/Desserts/LemonBars.md

 * 2 C. Flower
 * 1/2 C. Powdered Sugar

 >Cream the butter, add the flower and sugar to the mix.
-Press on the bottom of an un-greased 9x13" pan.
+Press on the bottom of an ungreased 9x13" pan.
 Bake at 350 degrees for 20 minutes

 ###Filling: